soldasim/BOSS.jl/docs/src/docs.md

 ExperimentDataPrior
 ```

 The `ExperimentDataPost` types contain the estimated model (hyper)parameters in addition to the dataset.
-The `ExperimentDataMLE` structure contains MLE estimate of the parameters in case a maximum likelihood estimation (MLE) model fitter is used, and the `ExperimentDataBI` structure contains samples of the parameters in case a Bayesian inference (BI) model fitter is used.
+The `ExperimentDataMAP` structure contains the MAP estimate of the parameters in case a MAP model fitter is used, and the `ExperimentDataBI` structure contains samples of the parameters in case a Bayesian inference model fitter is used.

 ```@docs
 ExperimentDataPost
-ExperimentDataMLE
+ExperimentDataMAP
 ExperimentDataBI
 ```